jpmorganchase/onyx-ssi-sdk/src/services/verifier/README.md

 ### Issuance Date Verification

-Issuance date can be verified as part of the JWT verification using the `VerifyCredentialOptions` parameter, however we provide it as a separate function here. `verifyIssuanceDate` takes in the `VerifiableCredential` object
+Issuance date can be verified as part of the JWT verification using the `VerifyCredentialOptions` parameter, however we provide it as a separate function here. `verifyIssuanceDate` takes in the `VerifiableCredential` object.

 ``` shell
 const verified = verifyIssuanceDate(vc)